 Assassin's Creed Discovery Tour Accessibility Report

-We've documented 24 accessibility features for Assassin's Creed Discovery Tour in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 24 accessibility features for Assassin's Creed Discovery Tour in the Controls, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Discovery Tour is a special mode that uses the worlds created for the main Assassin’s Creed games to offer an educational exploration experience.
 It is available both as a free part of the original games and as a standalone purchase.

 We've documented 10 accessibility features for Controls in Assassin's Creed Discovery Tour which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.